jofaval/talks-about/README.md

 This project hasn't being reviewed, approved or endorsed by the Rust Project or Foundation.

+To see the complete log of talks I have given, checkout the [TALKLOG](./TALKLOG.md)

 ## Concepts of JavaScript

 [Talks can be found here](./concepts-of-js/)